rivtDocs/rivtdocs.github.io/docs/index.md

 outputs a plain text document to the same folder.
 Fully formatted pdf or html files are output to the report or site folders respectively.
-A simple text editor may be used for writing the files, but writing speed is dramatically improved if a full-featured IDE (e.g. VSCode) is used.
-It includes many extensions that improve efficiency. rivt strings may be executed interactively using the standard cell tag (# %%).
+A simple text editor may be used for writing the files, but writing speed is dramatically improved with a full-featured IDE (e.g. VSCode) with extensions that improve efficiency.
 Execution steps are summarized as :

 <pre>
                  --------------------------